 Few members are well-versed in their contractual rights, work rules, and limitations on managements’ rights as a union officer.
 A steward has protected rights at any labor-management meeting when acting as a union representative.
 A member does not.
 That means a steward can say things and act in the kind of advocacy role that a member cannot.
 And that role is protected usually by law and/or contract.

 A steward has two key roles at any disciplinary hearing: (1) to protect the member, (2) to protect the union and the contract.
 These roles are inter-related.

 Unfortunately, many meetings which result in discipline do not appear to be formal hearings when they start.
 A member might be pulled aside by a supervisor who asks, “Would you mind stepping into my office for a minute?”

 A member should always question the nature of the meeting.
 “What’s up?” is the usual response.
-A better answer might be, “I will comply with your request if you tell me what is the nature of the meeting.” or “Sure, just tell me what’s this all about.”
+A better answer might be, “I will comply with your request if you tell me what the nature of the meeting is.” or “Sure, just tell me what’s this all about.”

 If the supervisor’s answer in any way indicates that the supervisor may be investigating an incident, reviewing a record, or if you feel that the meeting or its outcome in any way will take the direction of discipline, the member must ask to have a union representative present.

 If the member is unsure of the content of the meeting, he or she should still ask for a union representative to be present.
 Denial of that request under certain laws and contracts is grievable and can (although not always) mitigate the discipline assessed over the alleged offense.